nejucomo/c2c/README.rst

 The specification of `c2c addresses` is intended to explicitly preserve these properties:

 #.
-They are syntactically valid `DNS` domain names.
+It is infeasible for a remote entity to pass a `c2c verification` check for a given address without controlling the identified certificate's private key.
 #.
+Addresses are syntactically valid `DNS` domain names.
-They will never be valid extant `DNS` domain names.
+#.
+They will never be valid extant `DNS` domain names (ie: `DNS` will never successfully resolve them.)
 #.
 They can be distinguished from all other domain names precisely by matching the last four characters to ``.c2c``.
 #.
 When they are used in the URL of a browser context (which can resolve and verify them), the layout of `c2c addresses` "works well" with the browser same origin policy: